How to resolve Cannot connect to Database server (mysql workbench)

-Not able to connect Database server on MySQL Workbench?
-Solve this error with a simple ALTER command
+Not able to connect to the database server on MySQL Workbench?
+Solve this error with a simple ALTER query.

-And the email was from one of our readers, and she wrote to me, “I was able to install MySQL Workbench on my Ubuntu OS, and once I try to log into a local database, I get the pop-up with the following error and list of steps for troubleshooting steps.”
+And the email was from one of our readers, and she wrote to me, “I was able to install MySQL Workbench on my Ubuntu system, and once I try to log into a local database, I get the pop-up with the following error with the list of steps for troubleshooting.”

 Please: